Aumann-SHAP: The Geometry of Counterfactual Interaction Explanations in Machine Learning: Abstract

 \section{Abstract}

 We introduce \texttt{Aumann-SHAP}, an interaction-aware framework that decomposes counterfactual transitions by restricting the model to a local hypercube connecting baseline and counterfactual features.
-Each hyper-cube is decomposed into a grid in order to construct an induced micro-player cooperative game in which elementary grid-step moves become players.
-Shapley and LES values on this TU-micro-game yield: (i) within-pot contribution of each feature to the interaction with other features (interaction explainability), and (ii) the contribution of each instance and each feature to the counterfactual analysis (individual and global explainability).
-In particular, Aumann--LES values produce individual and global explanations along the counterfactual transition.
-Shapley and LES values converge to the diagonal Aumann--Shapley (integrated-gradients) attribution method.
-Experiments on the German Credit dataset and MNIST data show that Aumann--LES produces robust results and better explanations than the standard Shapley value during the counterfactual transition.
+Each hypercube is discretized into a grid to construct an induced micro-player cooperative game in which elementary grid-step moves become players.
+Shapley and LES values on this TU-micro-game yield geometry-aware within-pot attributions that converge to the diagonal Aumann--Shapley / Integrated Gradients limit under grid refinement, and recover equal-split Shapley as the degenerate $m=1$ special case.
+An exact grid-state closed form gives polynomial-time computation for fixed interaction order.
+On a synthetic benchmark with known ground truth, equal-split Shapley carries an irreducible bias while Aumann-SHAP converges to the correct decomposition.
+On German Credit, interaction geometry changes feature priority rankings in $12.3\%$ of instances.
+On UCI Heart Disease, equal-split misattributes a cholesterol suppressor as a positive contributor, which is a sign error Aumann-SHAP corrects.
+On MNIST, game-theoretic attribution reaches target confidence with $3.5\times$ fewer edits than magnitude-based ordering, with micro-game Shapley achieving the best efficiency across all budgets.